VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 This option is not yet available but is planned for the future ([Use CompilerApp cross-platform binary instead of exe](https://github.com/stride3d/stride/pull/2279)).
 While Stride is a cross-platform engine, you can build the game on Windows and then run it on other platforms.
 However, one of the build tools, `Stride.Core.Assets.CompilerApp.exe`, which is responsible for building the assets, is currently only available on Windows.

+## What You'll Learn 🎯

+By the end of this post, you will have a solid foundation in using the Stride Community Toolkit's code-only feature to create a simple game.
+You’ll learn how to:

+- Set up the game window and initialize the core components
+- Add and manipulate entities within the scene
+- Implement basic interactivity using the keyboard and mouse

+## Basic Terminology 📚

+- [Stride 3D](https://www.stride3d.net/): A C# game engine for creating 2D/3D games and visualizations.
+- [Stride Community Toolkit](https://stride3d.github.io/stride-community-toolkit/index.html): A collection of extensions and helpers for the Stride 3D engine.
+- [Code-Only](https://stride3d.github.io/stride-community-toolkit/manual/code-only/index.html): A feature of the toolkit that allows you to create a game without using the Game Studio.
+- [Scene](https://doc.stride3d.net/latest/en/manual/game-studio/scenes.html): A collection of entities that make up the game world.
+- [Entity](https://doc.stride3d.net/latest/en/api/Stride.Engine.Entity.html): A game object that represents an entity in the scene and aggregates multiple EntityComponents.
+- [EntityComponent](https://doc.stride3d.net/latest/en/api/Stride.Engine.EntityComponent.html): A base component that defines the behavior or properties of an entity.
+Other components inherit from this class.
+- [RigidbodyComponent](https://doc.stride3d.net/latest/en/api/Stride.Physics.RigidbodyComponent.html): A component that enables physics interactions for an entity.
+- **Graphics Compositor**: A component that organizes how scenes are rendered in the Stride engine.
+- **3D Camera**: A camera that allows viewing the scene from different angles.
+- **3D Camera Controller**: A script that enables basic camera movement using keyboard and mouse inputs.
+- **3D Primitive**: A basic 3D model, such as a capsule, cube, or sphere.
+- **Collider**: A component that defines the shape of an entity for physics interactions.
+- **Physics Engine**: A system that simulates physical interactions between entities in the scene.
+- **Profiler**: A tool that monitors performance metrics like frames per second (FPS) and memory usage.
+- **Skybox**: A textured 3D model that provides a background for the scene.
+- **Game Loop**: The main loop that drives the game, updating the state and rendering the scene.
+- **Update Method**: A callback method that is called every frame to update the game state.
+- **Physics-Based Movement**: Moving entities using the physics engine to simulate realistic interactions.
+- **Non-Physical Movement**: Moving entities by directly changing their position without physics interactions.
+- **Transform**: A component that defines the position, rotation, and scale of an entity.
+- **Force**: A vector that represents a physical force applied to an entity.
+- **Delta Time**: The time elapsed between frames, used for frame-independent movement.
+- **Material**: A visual property that defines how an entity is rendered, including color, texture, and shading.
+- **Ground Gizmo**: A visual representation of the ground plane and axis directions in the scene.
+- **GameTime**: A structure that provides time-related information for the game loop.
+- **Vector3**: A 3D vector that represents a point or direction in 3D space.
+- **Frame Rate**: The number of frames rendered per second, measured in frames per second (FPS).

 ## Prerequisites 🏠

 These prerequisites were tested on a clean Windows 11 installation.